guest post by susan macfarlane, registered dietitian nutritionist

 While it’s possible to belong to only one of the above three eating patterns, many people tend to swing between cycles of restriction and overeating, since undereating eventually leads to overeating.

-Step 2: Listen to you Hunger and Fullness Cues
+Listen To Your Hunger And Fullness Cues

 If you want to see an example of someone skilled in intuitive eating, hang out with a baby.
 Despite being completely dependent on others for all their needs, infants are incredibly skilled at listening to their hunger and satiety cues.
 It’s only as infants grow that they learn to override these cues and use food for comfort or reward.